 A short access trail leaves the parking lot and leads to a dirt road.
 Turn left onto the road, which passes by a small pond mostly hidden by vegetation, then begins a gentle climb through attractive oak woods.
 The road is surrounded by shrubs so there’s not much to see, although at one point there’s an old cattle chute to your left.

 The dirt road ends at a private gravel driveway.
 Cross the driveway to where a trail begins on the other side.
 Immediately turn right, heading uphill toward Hamm’s Gulch.
 After just a few yards there’s another intersection, this one with the Meadow Trail, which heads uphill to the right.
 Stay on the left-hand trail, which slopes downhill into a little wooded ravine.

-After stepping across a creek, you’ll come a T intersection with the Hamm’s Gulch Trail.
-To the right, the trail climbs uphill to Skyline Boulevard; to the left, it descends.
-Turning right onto the Hamms Gulch Trail would produce a shortened loop of about 7 miles that’s otherwise very similar to the Razorback Ridge route.
-Personally, I prefer the longer Razorback Ridge route because it includes a lot more of the very attractive woodland along Skyline Ridge.
+After stepping across a creek, you’ll come to a T intersection with the Hamm’s Gulch Trail.
+The trail to the right climbs to Skyline Boulevard and is actually quite enjoyable, especially the last half-mile, which passes through an exceptionally lush and scenic spruce grove that appears to be old growth.
+However, I usually take the longer Razorback Ridge route because it includes a lot more of the very attractive woodland along Skyline Ridge.

 To take this longer route, left onto the Hamm’s Gulch Trail.
 The trail descends and soon ends at a paved private driveway.
 Turn left onto the driveway, cross an auto bridge, then turn right onto the Eagle Trail.
 This trail runs just below Alpine Road, eventually climbing up and joining the road.
 The trail then begins again before rejoining the road a second time.